helene56/plant-sensor/README.md

 TODO - add flow sensor (measure how much water has been used)

+other components:
+DS3231 (rtc)
+for keeping track of time, for the logging time stamps

 ## Schematic

 TODO - add link to schematic